pavelk2/social-feed/README.md

     // RSS

     rss:{
-        url: 'RSS_FEED_URL',                        //String: Specifiy a rss feed from which to pull posts
+        urls: ['http://teslapodcast.libsyn.com/rss'], //Array: Specifiy a list of rss feed from which to pull posts
         limit: 2                                      //Integer: max number of posts to load }

     // GENERAL SETTINGS